inyourbrowser.com

 What about the camera?

 The QR code scannercan use your camera to scan QR codes in real time.
-The camera turns on only after you click the “Start camera” button.
-The video stream is read frame by frame in your browser and discarded immediately.
-It is not recorded and it is not sent anywhere.
+The camera turns on only after you click “Start camera”.
+Video frames are decoded inside your browser and discarded immediately; nothing is recorded or transmitted.
 The same defences above apply to the camera stream.

 What if you do not trust the buttons on this page?

-Open your browser’s developer tools and check for yourself.
-We have a separate guide that walks you through it, with the exact tabs to open, the exact commands to type, and what each one means.
+Open your browser’s developer tools and check directly.
+The technical guide walks through the exact tabs, commands, and what each one means.

 Read the technical guide for developers